isidzukuri/simple_tools/README.md

 # SimpleTools

-Collection of architectural decisions which helps to organize code, increase readability and maintainability.
+Collection of classes which helps to organize code, increase readability and maintainability.

 TODO: write readme and wiki
 TODO: extend with other classes